joanms/riddle-game/README.md

 - The riddles are from the [Riddle Solution Answer Database](https://riddle.solutions/).

 ### Media
-- The background texture in the header is from [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/maze-black/).
+- The background texture in the header was created by [Peter Chon](http://peterchondesign.com/?reqp=1&reqr=) and downloaded from [Transparent Textures](https://www.transparenttextures.com/).
 - The main background image is a free stock image from [Pixabay](https://pixabay.com/).

 ### Acknowledgements